Tin-Joy59/Planetside-Rainmeter/README.md

 ![](/misc/inaction.gif)

-### Features
+## Features

 #### Status for a single server
 #### States of continents
 Supported states are Locked, Unstable, Stable, Alert and Unstable Alert.
 You can easily customize the icons for each state.
+Current icons were extracted from the game files.

 ![](/misc/states.png)